explore

 Camping in the yard.
 Wearing: Patagonia Fleece Jacket and Danner Hiking Boots.
 Also Shown In Photo: Yeti Cooler, Pendleton Towel, Goal Zero Lantern, Rumpl Blanket, Helinox Sunset Camp Chair.

 Safety first.
 Backpacking will come in good time.
-For now, there’s plenty of fun to be had car camping!
+For now, there’s plenty of fun to be had car camping and preparing your first time camping checklist!

 How to Find a Campsite